Skip to content

 Is It Hard to Get Into University of the Cumberlands?
 Acceptance Rate & Requirements

-As a private institution in Williamsburg, Kentucky, University of the Cumberlands keeps admissions accessible, extending offers to roughly 99% of those who apply.
+As a private institution in Williamsburg, Kentucky, University of the Cumberlands admits most of the students who apply; the acceptance rate is roughly 99%.
 Admitted students typically arrive with a mid-range ACT score around 21.
-The school reports a graduation rate of roughly 48%.
+The graduation rate is roughly 48%.

 Can I Afford It?